georgesung/ml_competition_didi/README.md

 Then, I tiled and concatenated all of the above as necessary, to create the training data feature tensor of shape (NUM_DATA_POINTS, NUM_FEATURES), and label tensor of shape (NUM_DATA_POINTS, 1).
 Further, I removed all data points where the demand-supply gap is 0, because a demand-supply gap of 0 is not factored into the final score of the competition.

-Finally, I ran principle component analysis (PCA) on the data to reduce dimensionality, since I had many one-hot feature vectors.
+Finally, I ran principle component analysis (PCA) on the data to reduce its dimensionality, since I had many one-hot feature vectors.

 ### Training and Test Result Generation
 The creation of the neural network and training process was performed using TensorFlow.